lolo8304/raspberry-pi-my-scanned-documents/README.md

 There are many ways of mounting network drives (e.g. NFS or SAMBA).
 Due to the fact that raspi and my NAS are linux based and the NAS supports NFS access I used NFS for speed reasons

-if you have a SYNOLOGY NAS get some help via http://raspberrypi.stackexchange.com/questions/22300/mount-nfs-folder-share-on-rpi-from-a-synology-nas
+if you have a SYNOLOGY NAS get some help via http://raspberrypi.stackexchange.com/questions/22300/mount-nfs-folder-share-on-rpi-from-a-synology-nas you need to configure your shared folder /scan in section "shared folder" and configure and configure "NFS priviledges" and allow your startic IP of your raspi to access the NFS server. if not you will get a permission denied message
+"-o nolock" is very important to be used as additional option

 ```bash
 sudo mount 192.168.0.10:/volume1/scan /opt/scan/ -o nolock
 ```